-Don't have time to read the post now?
-Save and bookmark the post for later…
+Don't have time to read now?
+Save & bookmark the post for later…

 (Using common household items or low cost supplies)

 Don't feel like spending the money on the official game or just wanna make it better?!

 Just found extra large foam dice at the Dollar Store (Five Below will usually have them too).

 Buy 5 large foam dice and then print out copies of score sheets right here (with permission to share from www.memory-improvement-tips.com) right here!
 Hours of fun for about $5.
 Right click or directly click on the image below to print…